What Else Science Requires of Time

 Virtual particles are just a way to calculate the behavior of quantum fields, by pretending that ordinary particles are changing into weird particles with impossible energies, and tossing such particles back and forth between themselves.
 A real photon has exactly zero mass, but the mass of a virtual photon can be absolutely anything.
 What we mean by “virtual particles” are subtle distortions in the wave function of a collection of quantum fields…but everyone calls them particles [in order to keep their names simple] (Carroll 2019, p.
 316).

-Entanglement
+Entanglement and Non-Locality

-Speaking about entanglement in 1935, Erwin Schrödinger said:
+In 1935, Erwin Schrödinger said:

 Measurements on (spatially) separated systems cannot directly influence each other—that would be magic.

 Einstein agreed.
 Yet the magic seems to exist.
-With entangled pairs, there is instantaneous, coordinated behavior across great distances.

-To explore this “magical” feature of the quantum world, let’s separate the two entangled particles by a great distance and measure their spins at close to the same time.
+It is easy to create entangled pairs.
+Colliding two energetic photons will produce an entangled pair of an electron and an anti-electron whose spins along some axis are entangled.
+Most entanglement occurs over a short distance.
+But in order to explore this “magical” feature of the quantum world, researchers have separated two entangled particles by a great distance and measured their spins at the same time.
 This way, the first measurement outcome cannot have directly affected the second measurement outcome via sending some ordinary signal between them because the signal would have had to move faster than light speed to get there by the time the second measurement is made.
-The transmission of coordinated behavior happens in zero time.
-It is hard for us who are influenced by the manifest image to believe that the two electrons did not start out with the spins that they were later measured to have, but careful observations have repeatedly confirmed this nonlocality.
-It has been shown repeatedly that the assumption that the two entangled particles started out with the same spin is inconsistent with the data produced in the experiment.
-Some researchers have concluded that, because quantum theory implies that non-locality occurs most everywhere, this is the default, and what needs to be explained is any occurrence of locality.
+Nevertheless, the transmission of coordinated behavior happens in zero time or in nearly zero time.
+It is hard for us who are influenced by the manifest image to believe that the two entangled electrons did not start out with the spins that they were later measured to have, but careful observations have repeatedly confirmed this nonlocality.
+It has been shown repeatedly that any assumption that the two entangled particles started out with the same spin is inconsistent with the data produced in the observations.

 Approximate Solutions